RackWare-Inc/Rackware-Golden-Template/README.md

 - Email : support@wanclouds.net
 - Support page: https://support.wanclouds.net

-In all cases, please add Rackware RMM in the subject line.
+In all cases, please add RMM in the subject line.
 The Team is available 365x24x7 and will respond to cases within 24 hours.
 The Wanclouds support is based in United States, Australia, India and Pakistan.